ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/UserGuide.md

 # ED_ENHANCED_T16000 - USER GUIDE

-At time of release my script uses 73 seperate pre-defined actions mapped to the Joystick grip and Throttle.
+At time of release my script uses 73 seperate pre-defined actions mapped to the Joystick and Throttle.

 Until you build up some muscle memory, I recommend you print the following images and keep them handy.